-If the underwriters' option to purchase additional shares of our common stock is exercised in full, our pro forma as adjusted net tangible book value per share after this offering would be \$0.54, the increase in pro forma net tangible book value per share attributable to new investors would be \$1.34 and the dilution per share to new investors would be \$9.46.
+If the underwriters' option to purchase additional shares of our common stock is exercised in full, our pro forma as adjusted net tangible book value per share after this offering would be \$, the increase in pro forma net tangible book value per share attributable to new investors would be \$ and the dilution per share to new investors would be \$, in each case assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus.

 The following table summarizes, on the pro forma as adjusted basis described above, as of March 31, 2021, the differences between the number of shares purchased from us, the total consideration paid to us in cash and the average price per share that existing stockholders and new investors paid.
-The calculation below is based on the initial public offering price set forth on the cover page of this prospectus.

-before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The calculation below is based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Po urchased To Consid Average Price Number Percent Amount Percent Per Share Existing stockholders 109,086,602 87.9 % \$ 133,278,965 47.0 % \$ 1.22 New investors 15,000,000 12.1 % \$ 150,000,000 53.0 % \$ 10.00 Total 124,086,602 100.0 % \$ 283,278,965 100.0 %
+Shares P urchased To Consid Average Price

+Number Percent Amount Percent Per Share

+Existing stockholders % \$ \$

+New investors % \$ % \$

+Total % \$ %